Stainless Steel Crowns Primarily for Children

 Stainless Steel Crowns used on Baby Molars

 Any tooth which can be properly restored by bonding in a filling with minimal tooth reduction should not be restored with a stainless steel crown.
 Only those with significant decay or loss of tooth structure require an SSC.
 This type of crown is placed in one dental appointment.
-They are only used on the back teeth since now there are more esthetic acrylic crowns for the front teeth.
+They are only used on the back teeth since now there are more aesthetic acrylic crowns for the front teeth.

 Sometimes a stainless steel crown is utilized as temporary crown for a few weeks while the permanent one is being fabricated.
+This use of the SSC is when a permanent (adult) tooth is being restored with either a gold crown or a porcelain crown.

 American Dental Association-Life Member, Fellow of Academy of General Dentistry, American Academy of Implant Dentistry